jhao6/JieHao.github.io/_pages/about.md

 News
 ------
 - (Sep 2023) One paper was accepted by Neurips 2023.
 Thanks to my advisor Mingrui and Kaiyi.
+- (Aug 2023) I will serve as a reviewer for AISTATS 2024.
 - (May 2023) One paper was accepted by UAI 2023.

 Publications